The best hotels in The Hague

 Cycling is the most natural way to explore The Hague.
 Bike hire is available at Den Haag Centraal from OV-fiets (2-hour rental with a Dutch transit card) and from Rent a Bike Den Haag near the station.
 The city centre is flat and has excellent cycle infrastructure.
 Scheveningen is 25 to 30 minutes by bike on the coastal path.
 Avoid cycling on the tram tracks, which are slippery when wet.

-The Hague's best neighborhoods
+The Hague's best hotel regions

 The Hague (Den Haag) divides into the political heart around the Binnenhof and Hofvijver pond, the elegant Lange Voorhout and embassy district in Benoordenhout, the lively Laakhaven waterfront development, and the seaside resort of Scheveningen 5 kilometers west on the North Sea.